-- Adapt existent Supervised Descent (SD) algorithms for face alignment [55, 48] to AAMs and investigate their relationship with the CGD algorithms studied in this paper. - Investigate if our Bayesian cost function and the proposed asymmetric and bidirectional compositions can also be successfully applied to similar generative parametric models, such as the Gauss-Newton Parts-Based Deformable Model (GN-DPM) proposed in [50].
+- Adapt existent Supervised Descent (SD) algorithms for face alignment (Xiong and De la Torre 2013; Tzimiropoulos 2015) to AAMs and investigate their relationship with the CGD algorithms studied in this paper. - Investigate if our Bayesian cost function and the proposed asymmetric and bidirectional compositions can also be successfully applied to similar generative parametric models, such as the Gauss-Newton Parts-Based Deformable Model (GN-DPM) proposed in Tzimiropoulos and Pantic (2014).

-Acknowledgements The work of Joan Alabort-i-Medina is funded by a DTA studentship from Imperial College London and by the Qualcomm Innovation Fellowship.
+Acknowledgments The work of Joan Alabort-i-Medina is funded by a DTA studentship from Imperial College London and by the Qualcomm Innovation Fellowship.
 The work of S. Zafeiriou has been partly funded by the EPSRC project Adaptive Facial Deformable Models for Tracking (ADAManT), EP/L026813/1.